 inspiration for free days out in london

-Looking to entertain the kids on a shoestring this summer?
+Looking to entertain the kids on a shoestring ?
 We’ve compiled a list of free activities for children of all ages.
 Scroll down for more info!

 If you’re aware of other free days out in London, which aren’t listed below, please let us know by emailing info@hackneyfoodbank.org